Tips for new sellers!!!

 What to sell?

-Shipping: This is my opinion remember, but as a whole, the Kidizen community wants free shipping.
-If you separate your shipping out and it shows $6 item plus $3.50 shipping versus just listing for $9.50 and free shipping I almost guarantee it will take you longer to sell.
-We live in an Amazon Prime free shipping mentality world.
+Shipping: This is my opinion remember, but as postal prices continue to increase, we are seeing a shift in most sellers no longer offering “free” shipping.
+Myself included.
+In an effort to show buyers truly what it costs to ship one item, we are separating it out.
+Same as on other platforms.
+This used to be a “only offer “free” shipping” kinda platform, but alas like the world, things change.
 Kidizen offers the ability to purchase your shipping label right in the app.
-I suggest doing this!
+I HIGHLY suggest doing this!
 Should your item go missing or have any issues, if you used a Kid label their support team will take over for you.
 ALSO!!
 If you use Kidizen labels they do not take the 12% fee from the cost of the label.
 They DO if you get your labels elsewhere.
 Do the math but typically it’s cheaper to use Kid!
 Yes, PayPal offers labels or you can go to the post office and type in the tracking, but my opinion, just keep life simple and print your labels from the app.
 Buy a scale on Amazon for $10!
-To reiterate - shipping is never free, as the seller you will buy the label, but just include that cost in your listing and use the free shipping option.
+Also - shipping is never free, as the seller you will buy the label no matter if you charge shipping or offer free shipping.

 Pro tip - stop using scissors and tape and buy the sticky paper for labels.
 It’s already cut in half for you and I pay about $14 for 300 labels from Amazon!
 Stick in printer, stick on package and done!